 • Provide regularly scheduled time for the science research class to meet, within the school day.
 (This may be flexible but must amount to the equivalent of 90 class periods of 45 minutes or more per year).

-• Provide appropriate facilities for the end of year symposium.
+• Provide appropriate facilities for the end of year evening science research symposium.

 • Provide necessary equipment and materials to conduct a science research course (computers, internet access, fax machine access, presentation software and equipment, telephone access,

 • Provide for the costs of teacher training and training updates.

 • Provide a place and time for the local SRC/IRB to meet as needed.